acato-plugins/email-essentials/README.md

 # Changelog:

-6.0.0: [ VERY VERY SOON ] GOING FOSS!
+6.0.0: GOING FOSS!
 This is the first release of Email Essentials as a FOSS plugin.
+After months of preparation, we're finally public!
+If you want more, come check us out on [Acato.nl](https://www.acato.nl).

 5.4.7: i18n text domain changed to `email-essentials` to match future plugin slug, another step towards FOSS,
        Bugfix: add missing PHPMailer Exception class.